Somerset & Dorset Joint Railway and

 Templecombe Junction Railway

 The Templecombe Junction Railway (TJR) was the link line which connected together the separate lines of the London & South Western Railway (L&SWR) and Somerset & Dorset Joint Railway (S&DJR) at Templecombe railway station in Somerset.
-This location was famous for the complicated pattern of train movements which accompanied the daily operation of the connection between the separate 'Upper' and 'Lower' stations at Templecombe.
+This location became famous in the railway history of Great Britain for the complicated pattern of train movements which accompanied the daily operation of the connection between the separate 'Upper' and 'Lower' stations at Templecombe.
 This page gives a brief outline of the origins and development of the TJR as an integral part of the L&SWR and S&DJR at Templecombe.

 The first railway station at Templecombe was opened in 1860 by the Salisbury & Yeovil Railway (S&YR), when their single-track line from Salisbury to Gillingham was extended westward to Yeovil.
 This line was leased by the L&SWR, who subsequently absorbed the S&YR in 1878.
-When the Dorset Central Railway (DCR) was extended northwards from Blandford to meet with the eastwards extension of the Somerset Central Railway (SCR) near Cole their single line passed under the S&YR just to the east of Templecombe station.
-The DCR built their own station just to the north of the bridge under Combe Throop Lane and from here the line northwards followed the route later known as the 'lower road'.
-In 1862 the DCR and SCR amalgamated to form the Somerset & Dorset Railway (S&DR).
+In February 1862 the Somerset Central Railway (SCR) opened an extension of its line south-eastwards from Glastonbury to Cole, where it was to meet a northwards extension of the Dorset Central Railway (DCR) from Blandford.
+The first part of the DCR's extension opened at the same time from Cole to Templecombe, where the DCR built their own station just to the north of Combe Throop Lane.
+In August 1862 the DCR and SCR amalgamated to form the Somerset & Dorset Railway (S&DR).
+Then in August/September 1863 the S&DR opened the remainder of the DCR extension from Blandford to Templecombe, which passed under the S&YR line (later S&DJR Bridge 153) and then Combe Throop Lane (later S&DJR Bridge 152) to reach the DCR station and complete the through line.
 In 1875 the S&DR was taken over by the "Joint Committee" of the L&SWR and Midland Railway and became the Somerset & Dorset Joint Railway (S&DJR).

 In 1870 a new north-to-west spur was opened to connect the S&DR line directly to the S&YR station.
 This new spur left the S&DR line next to Horsington level-crossing at "No 3 Junction" and ran southwards parallel to the original DCR line, but at a higher level, before curving away towards the S&YR station.
-The spur was authorised under the Salisbury & Yeovil Railway Act 1866, but was constructed as a separate "Templecombe Junction Railway" (TJR).
-A second spur was constructed (possibly at a later date) which left the TJR at "No 2 Junction" and descended southwards back to the original DCR alignment, which it rejoined at "No 1 Junction " just south of the DCR station.
+The spur was authorised under the Salisbury & Yeovil Railway Act 1866, but it was constructed as a separate "Templecombe Junction Railway" (TJR).
+A second spur was constructed (possibly at a later date) which left the TJR at "No 2 Junction" and descended southwards back to the original DCR alignment, which it rejoined at "No 1 Junction" just south of the SDR station.
+(See also note below.)
+The construction of this second spur is believed to have obliterated what had been the Up platform and loop of the SDR station.
 This work appears to have been done by the S&DR and charged to the L&SWR at a cost of £2,452, after which it was accounted as part of the TJR.
 At about the same time the original north-to-east spur was disconnected from the S&YR and converted into a dead-end siding accessible only from the S&DR yard.

-After construction of the TJR there were two parallel routes for S&DR trains between Nos 1 and 3 Junctions - one via the original 'lower' road and the other via the new 'upper' road.
+After construction of the TJR there were now two parallel routes for S&DR trains between Nos 1 and 3 Junctions - one via the original 'lower' road and the other via the new 'upper' road.
 In due course most S&DR trains called at the L&SWR 'Upper' station and by-passed the ex-DCR station, which fell into disuse.
-Eventually the ex-DCR station was closed to passengers altogether and in 1886 the connections at No 1 Junction were removed, after the old 'lower road' became a dead-end accessible only from No 3 Junction and used purely for access to the S&DJR goods and loco yards.
-Consequently the TJR now formed an integral part of what had become the main line of the S&JDR from Bath to Wimborne.
-In 1887 a new Lower platform was opened on the S&DJR line, situated on the Up side between the bridge under the L&SWR and the bridge under Coombe Throop Lane, but in practice this platform was rarely used.
+Eventually the ex-DCR station was closed to passengers altogether and in 1887 the connections at No 1 Junction were removed, after which the old 'lower road' became a dead-end accessible only from No 3 Junction and used purely for access to the S&DJR goods and loco yards.
+Consequently the TJR now formed an integral part of what had become the main line of the S&DJR from Bath to Wimborne.
+Also in 1887 a new Lower platform was opened on the S&DJR line, situated on the Up side between Bridge 152 under Coombe Throop Lane and Bridge 153 under the L&SWR, but in practice this platform was rarely used for scheduled passenger services.

 Under an Agreement of 31-December-1869 the S&YR became the owners of the TJR, but full Running Powers were granted to the S&DR, while the L&SWR (who were also Lessees of the S&YR) had use of the TJR and collected any tolls.
 After allowances the balance of earnings was to be split equally between the S&YR, L&SWR and S&DR and the three companies also shared the costs of working and maintaining the S&DR Junctions.
 In 1878 the L&SWR absorbed the S&YR and acquired its interests in the TJR, after which there was a two-thirds/one-thirds split between the L&SWR and S&DR. It appears that, even by that late date, the TJR was still dealt with as a separate entity and the costs and revenues had to be allocated between the relevant parties.
 In 1894 the S&DJR agreed to credit the TJR receipts with £250 per annum in respect of trains using the TJR and not calling at Templecombe (Upper) station, whilst in return the S&DJR received £5 per annum for ex-SCR land (location unspecified) occupied by the TJR.